NVIDIA/cuda-quantum/docs/sphinx/install.rst

 .. code-block:: console

-    docker run -it --name cuda-quantum nvcr.io/nvidia/cuda-quantum:0.3.0
+    docker run -it --name cuda-quantum <image_name>

-This will give you terminal access to the created container, but you are free to attach an existing VSCode IDE to it.
+replacing :code:`<image_name>` with the name and tag of the image you downloaded.

-(what you'll see)
+This will give you terminal access to the created container, for example

 .. code-block:: console

-    user@host:~$ docker run -it --name cuda-quantum nvcr.io/nvidia/cuda-quantum:0.3.0 To run a command as administrator (user "root"), use "sudo <command>".
+    user@host:~$ docker run -it --name cuda-quantum ghcr.io/nvidia/cuda-quantum:main To run a command as administrator (user "root"), use "sudo <command>".
     See "man sudo_root" for details.